mjordan/bagit_indexer/README.md

 * 'org', which queries the contents of the `bag-info.txt` 'Source-Organization' tag
 * 'file', which queries filepaths of files in the Bag's `data` directory
 * 'bag_location', which queries filepaths of the Bag's storage location, which is the value provided to `index`'s `-input` option when the index was populated
+* 'bag_location_exact', which contains the same value as 'bag_location' but provides exact searches on it.

 Queries take the form `-q field:query`.
 For example, to search for the phrase "cold storage" in the description, run the command (note that quotes are required because of the space in the query):